Sarah Dyer: Zines

-Graphic novels
+Comic books

 Her first comic book credit was for coloring the cover for Pirate Corp$ #5 (December 1992).
 In October 1994, Dyer launched the all-female comics anthology Action Girl Comics, which ran for a total of 19 issues and showcased comics and mini-comics by female artists and writers, as well as Dyer's own Action Girl series, which featured all-female characters and depicted the world from the viewpoint of a woman.
-This anthology has black and white contents, while also has colorful covers.
+This anthology has black and white contents with colorful covers.
 In addition to her work with comics, Dyer has self-published manuals and articles on topics ranging from zine publishing to cooking to making clothing, all firmly rooted in DIY philosophy.

-Dyer has also colored Evan Dorkin's work including the cover art for several ska compilation albums in the 1990s.
+Dyer has colored Evan Dorkin's work including the cover art for several ska compilation albums in the 1990s.
 Dyer wrote for Space Ghost Coast to Coast, Superman Adventures, and Batman Beyond.

 Animation

-Dyer worked with her husband, Evan Dorkin, on the pilot episode for Welcome to Eltingville in 2002.
-The couple also wrote some episodes of the Superman: The Animated Series, such as the episode "Live Wire", which introduced a new character of the same name.
+Dyer worked with Dorkin on the pilot episode for Welcome to Eltingville in 2002.
+The couple wrote some episodes of the Superman: The Animated Series, such as the episode "Live Wire", which introduced a new character of the same name.
 The pair contributed to the script of the 2006 English-language version of the anime Shin Chan, which ran for six episodes.